vitorpavinato/Belgica_ampliconseq_phylogeography/README.md

-# Belgica antarctica Amplicon-seq phylogegraphy
+# Belgica antarctica Amplicon-seq phylogeography

 This repository contains additional supplementary material of the manuscript:
 Genetic history, structure and gene flow among populations of *Belgica antarctica*, the only free-living insect in the western Antarctic Peninsula.